anushadatta/PizzaRush/README.md

 # PizzaRush

-Pizza Rush is a mobile (iOS & Android compatible) based application that aims to allow students and teachers to be able to socialize teaching and learning of courses through an enjoyable game.
+Pizza Rush is a native mobile (iOS & Android) application that aims to allow students and teachers to be able to socialize teaching and learning of courses through an enjoyable game.

 It provides a platform that allows students to learn and compete with one another through challenging educational content.
-Teachers will also be able to assess mastery of the course via data analysis and automated grading obtained through the player’s history of accomplishment in the game, in a comprehensive and continuous way.
+Teachers will also be able to assess mastery of the course via data analytics and automated grading obtained through the player’s history of accomplishments in the game, in a comprehensive and continuous way.

 ## Features Overview
 <p align="center"><img src="assets/Banner.png" width="200"> </p>